Report an Emergency: Dial 9-1-1

 Yes.
 Federal requirements require that OSU have provisions for a rapid armed response to the OSU Radiation Center.

 In consideration of its staffing needs across the state, Oregon State Police has decided to end its contract with OSU and relocate its personnel working at OSU to duties across the state.
+In 2021, OSU formed its own campus police department.

 The Public Safety Advisory Committee hosted four community listening and input sessions in March 2020 to understand the public safety values and safety needs of the OSU community.
 The committee also gained input through two virtual meetings in April 2020 and an online input form.
 The committee’s findings from these sessions are summarized here.
 This input was considered in the committee’s recommendations to university leadership and support the OSU Board of Trustees April 2020 decision to establish a police department for the Corvallis campus.
-This input continues to inform the ongoing design of how the police force will operate.

 Additionally, the Department of Public Safety plans to hire a safety engagement and inclusion manager to work with members of the Corvallis campus community on outreach, policy development and other strategic goals.